KristoferWhitfield/RC-Codewars/README.md

 # RC-Codewars
-Where I put my codewars for RC
+This is the repository where I put my code wars.